louisnesta/webkit_components/README.md

 ```
 {
-	 "type": "", // string (required), ex ["hero", "custom", "topics", "users", "people", "partners,"edgeryders", "terms", "form"]
+  "type": "", // string (required), ex: ["hero", "custom", "topics", "users", "people", "partners,"edgeryders", "terms", "form"]
   "title": "", // string (optional)
   "id": "", // string (optional), if included enables scroll to the component and includes link in the navigation menu with the "title" as the link text
 }
 ```